LIT-Protocol/developer-guides-code/encryption-decryption/nodejs/README.md

 yarn test:encrypt
 ```

-Encrypt the file with specific `EVMContractConditions`.
-These conditions check the [deployedAllowList](./test/fixtures/deployed.json) contract address on the Chronicle Yellowstone network and calls the `isOnAllowList` function, expecting to return true if the address of the Ethereum account is on the allow list.
+Encrypt the file with specific `evmContractConditions`.
+These conditions check the [ERC1271](./test/fixtures/ERC1271.sol) contract address on the Chronicle Yellowstone network and calls the `isValidSignature` function, expecting to return true if the signature is valid.
 This means that the encrypted file can only be decrypted if the same contract conditions are able to return true while decrypting.

 `decryptFileWithContractConditions.spec.ts`: